 Before Floodgate, Iris spent 10 years in investment banking, most recently with Goldman Sachs, focused on mergers and acquisitions.
 She worked directly with CEOs of leading consumer internet, enterprise software, and digital media companies, including The Walt Disney Company, SanDisk, Sabre Holdings, Yahoo!, and Activision.
 Before Goldman Sachs, Iris advised broadband service providers on market entry and financing options throughout Europe, and started working in early stage venture capital in the early 2000s.

+Bullpen created post-seed investing for technology startups to help accelerate their growth.
 Paul is the founder of four companies including Ahpah Software (a computer security firm acquired by InterTrust); Tribe (one of the world’s first social networks), and Aggregate Knowledge (a big data advertising attribution company acquired in 2014 by Neustar).
-Paul’s early online gaming innovations in multi-player user experience from almost 20 years ago are the inspiration for several of the modern social gaming offerings.
-He is the holder of over a dozen core patents covering social networking and big data.

 Jake is CEO + Managing Director of CoinFund, a blockchain-focused cryptofund founded three years ago as one of the world’s first diversified portfolios of cryptoassets.
 He was an advisor to companies like Kik Interactive and YouNow, the first major VC-backed technology company to take on blockchain-based business models.